ernesto-elsaesser/txt2map/README.md

 # txt2map

-txt2map is a street level geoparser written in Python.
+txt2map is a street-level geoparser written in Python.
 Unlike other geoparsers, txt2map does not only detect well-known names of countries and cities, but also names of street, points of interest and other facilities all around the world.
 You can try it out [here](http://54.229.3.214).

 ## Approach